Programs

 Action Inspirations

-After analyzing your Employee Experience Survey results, browse possible ways to improve people's experience at work.
+After analyzing your Focused Engagement Survey results, browse possible ways to improve people's experience at work.

 These inspirations are also available to survey participants within your survey results interface on the Culture Amp platform; they are compiled into this page for convenience.
 The inspirations were written by Culture Amp and Leading Edge, with some drawn from LifeLabs Learning and research completed for Leading Edge by Prof. Adia Harvey Wingfield.

-The list is organized by factor, based on the factors of employee experience from the Employee Experience Survey.
+The list is organized by factor, based on the factors of employee experience from the Focused Engagement Survey.

 You may notice that some inspirations appear more than once, under different factors.
 This is because those action steps can help with multiple factors, and because this page is not intended to be read straight through, but rather to be browsed by factor, as needed.